wrohdewald/restaround/README.rst

 in `~/.config/restaround` and then in `/etc/restaround`.
 If the same profile is defined in both places: See Inheriting_.

+Arguments passed on the command line build another profile to be applied last.

+restic_ can get many arguments in environment variables like ``$RESTIC_PASSWORD_FILE``. restaround just passes them on.

 Definition
 ----------
-A profile is implemented as a directory.
-Most files in that directory correspond to a restic_ flag - same spelling.
+A profile is implemented as a directory with files for flags.
+Those can be symbolic links, getting flag values from other profiles.

+Most files in that directory have the same spelling as the restic_ flag.
 In restic_, however the positional flags sometimes have names which do not allow this like restic backup: ``FILE/DIR [FILE/DIR] ...``.
 In that case, say ``restaround help backup`` to see the name restaround wants, in this case ``filedir``.

 The full name can be built as follows: